sphincs/parallel-sphincsplus/README.md

 ## A multithreaded implementation of the SLH-DSA signature algorithm

-This repository contains an alternative implementation of the SLH-DSA signature system (FIPS 205)
+This repository contains an alternative implementation of the SLH-DSA signature system (FIPS 205), as well as the reduced usage parameter set rls128cs1, rls192cs1, rls256cs1

-The specific features that this implements (that the reference code doesn't):

-- It is multithreaded; that is, it can split the job of producing a signature over several threads

-- It can support multiple parameter sets at once

-It does assume that you have the AVX2 and AES_NI instructions available, as well as the Posix multithreading API - if not, well, I'll refer you to the reference code...

-If you're looking for an implementation of the Sphincs+ round 3 code, check out the consistent-basew branch
+Current issues:

+- There are no known-answer-tests for the rls parameter sets (as no one has published them).
+Hence, we just do 'self-consistency' tests, which is obviously very imperfect

+- It does not attempt to do parallelization during key generation - that would speed things up nicely.
+Currently, on my computer, key generation takes about a minute

+- One obvious optimization for the rls parameter sets is to store some of the internal merkle nodes during key generation (to speed up signature generation).
+This does not do that